sanitizers/github-bot-tutorial/why-github-bots.rst

 GitHub Bots: What and Why
 =========================

-Welcome to the Build-a-GitHub Bot workshop!
+Welcome to the Hands-on: Creating GitHub Bots 🤖 to deal with boring routines!

 What are GitHub bots?
 ---------------------

-Applications that runs automation on GitHub, using GitHub WebHooks and APIs.
+Web applications that run automation on GitHub, using the ecosystem of GitHub Apps and its APIs.

 What can bots do?
 -----------------